corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/packaging/gradleplugin/_index.md

             }
         }

-    {{% note %}}
+    Where `cpkPluginVersion` and `cordaReleaseVersion` are both Gradle properties, for example:

+    ```gradle
+    cpkPluginVersion = '6.0.0'
+    cordaReleaseVersion = '5.0.0'
+    ```

     The beta release URL is https://software.r3.com/artifactory/corda-dev.
 The dev preview artifacts will be available from a different URL.
-    {{% /note %}}

 2. Make sure the `build.gradle` file for the root project applies the `cordapp-configuration` plugin.